-Grill’d: Beyond Simply Grill’d Vs Simply Grill’d
+Grill’d: Impossible Simply Grill’d Vs Simply Grill’d

 Hungry Jacks: Vegan Whopper Vs Regular Whopper

 The Hungry Jack’s regular Whopper comes with beef, lettuce, ripe tomatoes, onion, pickles, mayo and tomato sauce on a toasted sesame seed bun.

 McDonald’s: Classic Angus Vs McVeggie Burger

 So… Are Plant-Based Burgers Actually Healthier? 🍔

 As you can see, each chain’s veggie burger has a very different breakdown of macros, so really, it’s up to you and your daily nutritional goals as to which burger is best.